somaniarushi/me/content/blog/summer-retrospective.md

 stylesheet: "post.css"
 ---

 Here's a quick summary of what I did last summer!
+[Here's what I'm doing right now.](/about/)

 ## Education
 I took [CS70: Discrete Math and Probability Theory](https://eecs70.org), a class I really enjoyed!
 I think that taking the class in the summer was challenging and forced me to really consider what I wanted to spend time doing –– making tough decisions about attending discussions, lectures and so on.